Sylius/AdminOrderCreationPlugin/README.md

 ## Extension points

-Admin Order Creation Plugin makes it possible to add custom discount during order creation - thus some of Order Show templates need to be replaced with those placed in Resources/views package.
+Admin Order Creation Plugin makes it possible to add custom discount during order creation - thus some of Order Show templates need to be replaced with those placed in `Resources/views` package.

-Payment link generation and sending process is based on logic placed in PaymentLinkCreationListener class.
+Payment link generation and sending process is based on logic placed in the PaymentLinkCreationListener class.
 Thus, it can be easily replaced with suitable implementation.

-Adjustments set is not closed and strictly defined - adding custom adjustment means defining a new constant in AdjustmentType class.
+Adjustments set is not closed and strictly defined - adding custom adjustment means defining a new constant in the AdjustmentType class.

-Significant part of Reorder Processing is inspired by official Sylius' [Customer Reorder Plugin](https://github.com/Sylius/CustomerReorderPlugin/).
+Significant part of Reorder Processing is inspired by official Sylius [Customer Reorder Plugin](https://github.com/Sylius/CustomerReorderPlugin/).
 In case of the need for more processors, just add new class implementing `ReorderProcessor` interface, declare it in `reorder_processing.xml` file and match it with a proper tag.